ERnsTL/rec/README.md

 ## Future

+* TODO compatibility and compliance with v1.9 from 2022
 * TODO performance comparison GNU recutils with this implementation
 * TODO equivalent of ndbmkhash for recutils - format of this hashfile? how does it detect hashfile and database being out of sync?